 It’s actually quite shocking how painful swollen feet are.

 The swelling in your legs after a c-section is no joke.

 Retaining fluid can cause pressure and an uncomfortable feeling that no one likes.

 Is It Normal for Your Feet to Swell After a C-Section?

-In addition to your feet swelling, there’s also a chance that you may notice some additional swelling in your hands, face and c-section surgical area as well.
+In addition to your legs and feet swelling, there’s also a chance that you may notice some additional swelling in your hands, face and c-section surgical area as well.